(Amazon UK link) |

 There are further brief journal entries in the book interspersed with the main narration by Theo.
 The journal dates gradually move towards the one on which Alicia’s husband Gabriel was killed.
 It’s a clever device, gradually introducing new information, revealing something of Alicia’s mindset at the time, and what she was afraid of.

-There are some interesting asides, too about the minds of criminals, about the way that childhood experiences can lead to repressed anger or worse, how those who commit the worst crimes were probably abused in some way, physically or psychologically, as children.
+There are some interesting asides, too about the minds of criminals, and about the way that childhood experiences can lead to repressed anger or worse.
+There's mention too of how those who commit the worst crimes were probably abused in some way, physically or psychologically, as children.
 The author isn't qualified as a therapist or psychiatrist, as far as I know, but these comments and the whole setup seem to be authentic.

 The writing reminded me more than once of Susan Howatch, with a crisp style and hints of things to come; the characterisation, however, is not as masterly as Howatch’s.
 Many of the people in this book seem caricatured, none of them empathic or three-dimensional.
 As Theo starts his investigations, some of them done without the approval of his boss, there are a fair number of contradictions in people’s stories; I had no sense that anyone was trustworthy, other than, perhaps, the elderly Ruth; and she only has one brief scene.